By Steven “Walks On The Grass” Maisenbacher

 There were other good times too.
 Like the picnics we had.
 Sometimes on a Saturday morning, I would get all my little food stuff together and cook a bunch of it up to make burritos.
 Then I would smuggle them outside in my smuggle-buggy (walker) for all the brothers and we would have a meal outside.
 By then everyone knew my invisible dog, Booger, and he kept us all entertained with his pranks and hijinks.
 One time Ghost told him to pee on my foot, said it would cure my foot fungus.
 Made me so mad I ran him off.
 How was I to know he was only trying to help?

-During the year, I was happy to be introduced to a Facebook group, Ghost Dancer & Friends that had been set up for Ghost.
-The members included his family and an outside circle of friends.
+During the year, I was happy to be introduced to a Facebook group that had been set up for G. The members included his family and an outside circle of friends.
 Though I had never met them, it was nice to have new friends.
 I posted some of my poetry and immediately people seemed to resonate with them.
 Then I wrote a particular piece called “Off Kilter.”
-It went over well and Aunt Hazel really was liking the stuff I was doing and even encouraged me, so I said hey, let’s all write a verse to a poem about a certain topic and everyone put their name to their verse and let’s see what we end up with.
+It went over well and Aunt H. really was liking the stuff I was doing and even encouraged me, so I said hey, let’s all write a verse to a poem about a certain topic and everyone put their name to their verse and let’s see what we end up with.
 We called it the “Off-Kilter Poetry Club.”
 The result was fantastic and we all had a good time doing this.
-Aunt Hazel became so special to me, I think of her often.
+Aunt H. became so special to me, I think of her often.

 Then just before Christmas I got the best news ever!

 Now let me tell you, the visit came and it was a great day.
-Ghost’s sister, Judy was as kind as he had made her out to be and his mother, Joyce…well, to call her an elegant matriarch would be an understatement.
-When she said, “I’m Joyce and I’m very glad to meet you,” you just knew she meant every word she said, and you had better listen.
+G’s sister was as kind as he had made her out to be and his mom…well, to call her an elegant matriarch would be an understatement.
+When she said, “I’m very glad to meet you,” you just knew she meant every word she said, and you had better listen.

 When I saw Mike and Karen standing there, I just grabbed my brother for a hug, tears streaming down my face!
 It was so good to see him; he looked good and so did Karen.
 What an electric lady she is; super confident and knowing, smart and funny and very pretty, I don’t know how Mike pulled it off but he landed a keeper in her!
 She is as Irish as a jug of whisky, a very cool woman and I’m a lucky man to have these two in my corner.
 With my release coming up withing a couple of years, it was good to talk with them about my future and possible release plans to a halfway house near their home in Florida.
 This was the best day of my sentence and seeing them made my year.